 The Lake is fed by the flow from the Tasman and Hooker glaciers, which provides the lake with its distinctive turquoise colour.
 As the glaciers move, they grid the rock and produce fine rock particles known as glacial flour.
 These tiny rock particles scatter sunlight resulting in the bright turquoise colour of the water.

 Yes, you can swim in Lake Pukaki.
 But don’t forget that it is a glacial lake so the water will be freezing.
 And choose your swimming spot carefully, or you’ll end up in dozens of people’s happy snap.

 Hobbit filming location at Lake Pukaki

-It is not surprising that the dreamy lake Pukaki was used as the filming location for the scenes of the ‘Lake-town’ in Hobbit: The Desolation of Smaug movie.
-While the best know location, Hobbiton is located on the North Island, most of the scenes in the trilogy were filmed among the stunning landscapes of the South Island.
+It is not surprising that the dreamy lake Pukaki was used as the filming location for the ‘Lake-town’ scenes in Hobbit: The Desolation of Smaug movie.
+While the best-known location, Hobbiton, is located on the North Island, most of the scenes in the trilogy were filmed among the stunning landscapes of the South Island.
 The exact filming location for the Lake-town is the Tasman Downs Station.

 Walking trails at Lake Pukaki

 There are some short walks at Lake Pukaki that provide an opportunity to explore the area and to spend some more time in this dreamland.